 Traveling with Small Kids to Mashobra – Complete Travel Guide

 It was one of our initial trips with our two-year-old son.
 Traveling with babies or toddlers for the first few times give stress goals to parents.
-Many things are to be kept in mind for a hassle-free travel with little ones and choosing the right destination is the most important factor.
-Mashobra is one such place which you can choose to visit with family, friends, spouse, kids, babies or even alone and you will have a good time.
+Many things are to be kept in mind for a hassle-free journey with little ones, and choosing the right destination is the most important factor.
+Mashobra is one such place in which you can choose to visit with family, friends, spouse, kids, babies or even alone and you will have a good time.

-I was skeptical of visiting Shimla again because over the last few visits I have seen it transform into a crazy little hill city.
+I was skeptical of revisiting Shimla because over the last few visits I have seen it transform into a crazy little hill city.
 Blaring horns, tons of cars emitting poisonous vapors, traffic jams and mad tourist rush turn it into a nightmare over long weekends.

 Interesting Read: Top 12 Must Visit Offbeat Places in Himachal Near Delhi

 And unfortunately, we chose to visit Mashobra on a long weekend.
 As we were crossing Shimla, the Mall and its vicinity we got stuck in a jam for almost an hour because of the influx of tourists from Delhi and Punjab.